Christian Krattenthaler's Home Page

 My research interests are all sort of enumerative combinatorics and algebraic combinatorics.
 I have strong side interests in (basic) hypergeometric series and number theory.

 If you share (at least some of) my interests then feel free to browse through the list of my papers.
-You will find abstracts for all my papers, a reference for those which already appeared, and dvi-files and gzipped postscript files for most of them.
-If you are interested, you may also look at transparencies of (few) talks (including popular ones) that I have given.
+You will find abstracts for all my papers, and also dvi-files, gzipped postscript or PDF files for all of them.
+If you are interested, you may also look at transparencies and videos of talks (including popular ones) that I have given.

 My interest in (basic) hypergeometric series led me to develop two Mathematica packages, HYP and HYPQ.
 The package HYP allows you to manipulate and identify binomial series and hypergeometric series, the package HYPQ allows you to manipulate and identify q-binomial series and basic hypergeometric series.
 Click on it to receive more information and/or download the relevant Mathematica files to your computer.
 (There is an almost equivalent Maple package by Bruno Gauthier: HYPERG.)

-If you need to guess sequences of numbers very often, then my Mathematica "guessing machine" RATE (which has now become part of Neil Sloane's Encyclopedia of Integer Sequences) may be useful for you.
+If you need to guess sequences of numbers very often, then my Mathematica "guessing machine" RATE (which has become part of Neil Sloane's Encyclopedia of Integer Sequences) may be useful for you.
 The Maple implementation by François Béraud and Bruno Gauthier is called GUESS.
 A Maxima implementation, DEVINE, written by Martin Rubey, is also available.
-The Axiom guessing package Guess, also written by Martin Rubey, is even more powerful as its range of detected formulas is larger.
+The FriCAS guessing programme Guess (usable also within sagemath), also written by Martin Rubey, is even more powerful as its range of detected formulas is larger.

-I am one of the three editors-in-chief of the Séminaire Lotharingien de Combinatoire (you find many papers of the old (printed) issues of the Séminaire Lotharingien de Combinatoire there) and a managing editor for Discrete Mathematics and Theoretical Computer Science.
-I am also editor for aequationes mathematicae, Journal of Combinatorial Theory - Series A, Monatshefte für Mathematik, and for The Ramanujan Journal.
+I am one of the three editors-in-chief of the Séminaire Lotharingien de Combinatoire (you find many papers of the old (printed) issues of the Séminaire Lotharingien de Combinatoire there).
+I am also editor for Electronic Journal of Combinatorics, aequationes mathematicae, Discrete Mathematics and Theoretical Computer Science, Combinatorial Theory, Monatshefte für Mathematik, European Journal of Combinatorics, Annales de l’Institut Henri Poincaré D: Combinatorics, Physics and their Interactions and for Combinatorics and Number Theory.

 For the musically inclined (warning: "classical" music!)
 I am able to offer some samples from my previous life as a pianist.